hihisiv/hihisiv.github.io/index.md

 The `HIHISIV` database was developed to integrate and evaluate the large number of transcriptional data associated with the presence/absence of the pathogen and the host response.
 In this way, `HIHISIV` database support researchers to enhance the knowledge of HIV and SIV with a significant impact on human and animal health.

 The information was manually collected from published literature and records in the repositories transcriptome data.
-This database was developed and maintained by Dexl Lab from National Laboratory for Scientific Computing - [LNCC](https://dexl.lncc.br){:target="_blank"} and National Cancer Institute - [INCA](https://inca.gov.br){:target="_blank"}.
+This database was developed and maintained by Dexl Lab from National Laboratory for Scientific Computing - [LNCC](https://dexl.lncc.br){:target="_blank"}.

 <br>